I've lost someone I love and no one seems to get it. Can I call you?

 Can you come talk to my widow group next time you're in the area?

-I appreciate your interest!
+I appreciate your interest and I find it very bittersweet that Widowish is considered one of the best books for widows.
 Please join my mailing list and send any speaking requests through the form on my contact page.

 Other than Widowish, are there any books about grief that you suggest I read?

 I mention Healing After Loss: Daily Meditations For Working Through Grief by Martha Whitmore Hickman in my memoir.
 I found that incredibly helpful and easy to manage.
 I also loved Claire Bidwell Smith's After This: When Life Is Over, Where Do We Go?
 But there are many wonderful books about grief that can easily be found via a Google or Amazon search.
 If you've read Widowish, you also know that I found support in unexpected ways.
 I encourage being open to finding a healthy outlet to ease the pain of grief, even if it doesn't meet the traditional expectations of healing.